romancardenas/is_project/README.md

 2. Navigate to __init__ in WindTurbine class.
 3. Find the line self.faulty = faulty_turbine.fu_data().
 4. You can change the following parameters:
 	-fum = (0,1,2,3).
 Defines the fault to be used.
-0 - picks at random from the three, 1 - random P, 2 - P*reduce, 3 - P - offset.
+0 - picks at random from the three, 1 - random P, 2 - P*reduced, 3 - P - offset.
 	-test = (0,1).
 1 initiates test mode - one fault only which starts at line 100.
-	-reduce.
+	-reduced.
 Used in fault number 2.
 	-offset.
 Used in fault number 3.
 Issues
 -